Ataden/SDD_Flow/README.md

 # SDD Flow - AI Coding Assistant Framework

-A structured **Spec-Driven Development (SDD)** methodology and toolkit for building applications with AI coding assistants.
+A structured **Spec-Driven Development (SDD)** methodology and toolkit for building applications with AI coding agents.

 Based on a proposition **SPECS ARE THE NEW CODE**.
 The code written on a programming language is just an artefact of the specs compilation.
 Similar as binaries are artefacts of the code compilation.